 NA: The day I got my results, I went home and fell into South Park’s Season 21 episode entitled “Holiday Special,” which, among other things, trolls the proliferation of DNA ancestry tests and the smug attitudes of the (often white) people who take them (life imitating satire imitating life?).
 In the episode, Stan’s father takes a test from a company called “DNA and me” (a shots-fired call to the genomics company 23andme) to prove that he has Native ancestry.
 He desperately makes out with a Native American man to “steal” his saliva and thus pass as having mixed heritage from his ancestry results — giving him claim to boycott Columbus Day and usurp the complex, oppressive status of Native Americans as his own.

 After watching, I did have momentary dissonance.
 What was I trying to prove?
 I know I’m Jewish.
 I know I’m black.
-It’s hard for me to write about this in general.
-I constantly fear that in questioning my identity, in searching for more than “Black,” I fall into the corral of tragic mulattoism.
+It’s hard to write about this in general: I constantly fear that in questioning my identity, in searching for more than “Black,” I fall into the corral of tragic mulattoism.
 These doubts were ultimately not enough to make me not write about my results, because, as with many writers, the only way I figure out how I feel about anything in life is by writing about it.
 And my results made me feel good.
 The test can’t always yield validation, can’t decide or give directives on identity, but it can nourish in a way.
 While my family history is richer than rough percentages, they allude to a story I want to know, to uncover, to grow into.